chloefouilloux/frogpool/README.md

 >>(2) Pool_Data is the repeated sampling of ground pools during 2020

->>(3) PARARE_Meteo_Janv-Juin2020 is weather data kindly provided by the Nouragues Field Station in French Guiana.
+>>(3) PARARE_Meteo_Janv-Juin2020 is weather data kindly provided by the Nouragues Field Station in French Guiana during the time of our experiments.

 Now, let's talk code!

 >>DataViz_EcoEvo is are all of the data visulizations (minus the illustrations) in our paper.
 Enjoy!
->>20mods_EcoEvo are our models for 2020 which focuses on D. tinctorious presence over time
+>>2020mod_EcoEvo are our models for 2020 which focuses on D. tinctorious presence over time